top of page

 If any of this resonates, know this: you were always worthy of belonging.
 You do not need to keep earning it.

-Healing takes gentleness, courage and support, but it is possible.
-And as you release those old conditions of worth, you’ll find a peace and authenticity that feels like finally coming home.
-Love and light,
+Healing takes gentleness, courage, and support, but it is possible.
+As you release those old conditions of worth, you’ll find a peace and authenticity that feels like finally coming home.

 Dorota